TesiraXEL is designed for use with Tesira DSP processors and requires at least 1 Tesira DSP to pass signal to the amplifier over AVB.

-TesiraXEL 1200 amplifiers have two multifunction, AVB-capable network ports; this is a unique hardware layout in comparison to other Tesira hardware.
+TesiraXEL 1200 amplifiers have two software configurable, AVB-capable network ports; this is a unique hardware layout in comparison to other Tesira hardware.
 This allows TesiraXEL amplifiers to perform as daisy-chained network devices, adding new network topologies to Tesira designs.

 TesiraXEL offers the ability to daisy chain the network ports, use single cable mode per amplifier, or use redundant AVB ports for signal path resilience.